 3. Make sure you are visibleWhen stranded by your van, it is very important that you remain visible.
 This is when keeping high visibility jackets in your van is a good idea.

 4. Safe on the motorwayEnsure everyone's safety by keeping away from the moving traffic.
 If possible, it is best to stand behind any safety barriers until help arrives.

 5. Call your breakdown providerOnce you have established that everyone is safe, you need to get help.
 Call your breakdown company, telling them exactly where you are, and how many passengers are onboard.

-If you breakdown on the road, then you can phone the Highways Agency, who can organise a breakdown vehicle, but there is a fee, usually around £150.
+6. If you don't have breakdown cover...If you breakdown on the road, then you can phone the Highways Agency, who can organise a breakdown vehicle, but there is a fee, usually around £150.
 When on the motorway then you will need to access one of the motorway's emergency telephones.
 Again, you will need to give your destination.

 7. Leave your van aloneWhen you have broken down, don't be tempted to start investigating what has gone wrong, especially on a busy stretch of road.
 Wait for the professionals.

 8. Be patientThe most important thing to remember is to be patient.
 Keep safe and just wait until help is on the way.

 9. Use your red triangle